JessicaGreben/misc-projects/file-sender/README.md

 Write three programs:

 1. The sender - this program will send a file to the relay server.
 2. The receiver - this program will retrieve a file from the relay server.
 3. The relay - this program can recieve and send files.

+Details:
+- Assume that the users of laptop A and B can talk on the phone and exchange a secret code that represents the file being sent/received.
+- The relay server will only store up to 4MB in memory of the file being sent.

 ## Prerequisites